-There are no public tornado shelters in Madison County.
+There are no government public tornado shelters in Madison County, though there is a sanctioned community shelter list.
 Upper management may choose to close and evacuate the library if a warning has been issued or if a tornado or damaging winds are spotted in an approaching storm and is at least 30-60 minutes away.